Mooljee Jetha College, Jalgaon

-Moolji Jetha College, also spelt as "Moolji Jaitha College", is a college in Jalgaon, Maharashtra.
+Moolji Jetha College, also spelt as "Moolji Jaitha College" (MJC), is a college in Jalgaon, Maharashtra.
 It was established in 1945 and is one of the oldest Colleges in the northern Maharashtra region.

 It is now affiliated to North Maharashtra University, but was earlier under Savitribai Phule Pune University.
 Run by Khandesh College Education Society, the college offers undergraduate and postgraduate programs in traditional and professional courses.